yangjl/pseudoRef/README.md

 # pseudoRef
-It is an `R` package to make a pseudo reference genome subsituted with the SNP variants for given samples.
+It is an `R` package to make a pseudo reference genome subsituted with the SNP variants of given samples.

 ## Installation
-Install [devtools](https://github.com/hadley/devtools) first, and then use devtools to install imputeR from github.
+Install [devtools](https://github.com/hadley/devtools) first, and then use devtools to install `pseudoRef` from github.
 ```
 devtools::install_github("yangjl/pseudoRef")
 ```